saheedniyi02/krecommend/README.md

 # krecommend
 A python package for creating content-based text recommender systems on pandas dataframes and SQLAlchemy tables.

-The recommendations are gotten by using cosine similarity to get similar items to a requested item.
+The recommendations are gotten by using cosine similarity to get similar items to a requested item and the top k similar items are then recommended.
 ### Dependencies
 krecommend requires the following dependencies: